soumyajit4419/Neural_Style_Transfer/README.md

    - We define style weights for each indvidual style layers.We give initial layers a higher value than lower layers.

    - We define weights for content weight(alpha) and style weight(beta) so that both maintain an equal balance between both losses.
      Usually alpha is smaller and beta is larger.
-As beta increses we see more style in target image.
+As beta increases we see more style in target image.

-6. Various Content and Style images tried along with Learning Rate and Different values of weights:
+6. Various Content and Style images tried along with different "Learning Rate" and Different values of "style and content weights":
 <div align="center">
   <img src="./Generated Images/house.jpg" alt="generated images" height="150"/>
   <img src="./Generated Images/football.jpg" alt="generated images" height="150"/>